kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS4101 Practical 2024-03-06.md

 - Potency: IC50 = 56nM

-- Selectivity within the target family: at 10 uM,
+- Selectivity within the target family: at 10 uM, for PAR4 is over 1000-fold selectivity.
+Closest off-target is CNR1 with 80.7% only, IC50=10.6 uM.

-- Selectivity outside target family:
+- Selectivity outside target family: Closest hit outside the family is Sarcolemmal Na+ channel site 2 with 55% inhibition only.

-- On-target cell activity:
+- On-target cell activity: In HEK cells, IC50 = 10nM, very active

 - Evidence of cellular target engagement/modulation:

 - Marker of on-target activity: